Bringing in Your Plants for the Winter

 You invested good money and time into your summer plants.
-You may have enjoyed tropical Hibiscus, sweet smelling Gardenias, and lucious Lemons out on your deck or patio all summer long.
+You may have enjoyed tropical Hibiscus, sweet-smelling Gardenias, and luscious Lemons out on your deck or patio all summer long.
 All of these plants love the summer heat and the more sun they can get, the happier they are.
 BUT…There is always a BUT, isn’t there?!
 It is starting to get a little chilly.
-These plants are going to get a little sad once night time temperatures dip below 50 degrees.
-You don’t want sad plants do you?
+These plants are going to get a little sad once nighttime temperatures dip below 50 degrees.
+You don’t want sad plants, do you?
 I have some tips for cheering them up this fall and winter:

 *Bring plants inside slowly.
 Baby steps always work best.
 If the pot is not too heavy, bring the plant in at night and back outside on a warm fall day.
 If you cannot move it in and out daily, tuck it in closer to the house to keep it a little more protected.
 If you must move it inside in one fell swoop, put it in the sunniest spot in the house if it was used to getting tons of sun outside.

 *Treat plants first.
 Give them a nice shower with Neem Oil or Horticultural Oil.
 Spray the leaves, top, and bottom.
 Spray all branches.
 The oil will suffocate any sneaky insects or eggs trying to make their way into your cozy, warm winter house.

 *Treat the soil first.
 Use a granular Houseplant Systemic Insect control on the soil.
 The systemic helps to eliminate soil-dwelling pests like fungus gnats.
 In addition, the plant absorbs it all the way through every branch and leaf, protecting houseplants from the inside out.
 Aphids, Whitefly, and Scale get one taste and they are toast!